-c) COURSE REGISTRATION
+IX.
+COURSE REGISTRATION

 - a) You must register and pay for classes before attending clinical or class.
 For liability reasons, students who are not registered cannot be attend clinical.
 Keep all registration receipts for the length of the program to avoid any future problems. - b) Per the CCD website at CCD.edu/Cashier: "You must pay your tuition and fees ON or BEFORE the payment deadline stated on your registration.
 If you do not pay by that date, your name will be dropped from your registered classes.
 Once dropped, you must pay your tuition and fees, in full, when you reregister.
 You are not guaranteed placement when you reregister, and you cannot attend class until you finalize payment." - c) It is your responsibility to ensure that all financial aid documentation is in order and that your account is up-to-date.
 A student who is dropped from their classes due to non-payment or financial aid documentation issues may not be allowed to reregister for classes if they are past the registration deadline.
-This will result in the student being unable to continue in the e) FERPA c) CODE OF CONDUCT a) All radiologic science programs at CCD adhere to the CCD Student Code of Conduct.
-If there is reason to suspect that a student has violated the code of conduct, the faculty member involved will follow current procedures to report the potential violation.
-The current CCD Student Code of Conduct Policy can be found at CCD.edu/StudentCode.
+This will result in the student being unable to continue in the program.
+View more at CCD.edu/FinAid.

-- program.
-View more at CCD.edu/FinAid. - d) Current policies can be found at CCD.edu.
+d) Current policies can be found at CCD.edu.
 Communication will be through the name@student.cccs.edu email; students are expected to access regularly throughout the program.
 It is against college policy to open or answer emails from personal accounts.